sabihdordab/simple-toolbox/README.md

 ### Css and Sass files:
-Techniques like flexbox and grid are used and tryed to have a responsive project and...
+Techniques like flexbox and grid are used and tried to have a responsive project and...
 ### templates folders :
-a layout file (in toolbox application). other HTML files created for all of the different operations explained below.
+a layout file (in toolbox application). other HTML files created for all of the different operations as i explained below.

 ### Toolbox App: